Dennis Hopper: The Lost Album at the Royal Academy

 The range of the photographs also betrays Hopper’s true artistic spirit.
 He found inspiration in the streets as well as on film sets.
 Studies of peeling paint and graffiti walls show their graphic, abstract qualities.
 Many portraits were taken spontaneously but manage to capture the essence of a person in a glance.
 Hopper had an unerring sense of what makes a good composition and what the viewer’s eye actually enjoys looking at.
 Shown with a large projected clip of the Easy Rider film, the audience is left with a great feel for Hopper’s endless quest for creative freedom and expression.

 Exhibited in Britain for the first time, this belated debut marks Dennis Hopper’s place in the history of photography.

-Dennis Hopper: The Lost Album is at the Royal Academy until 1st October 2014, for further information or to book visit here.
+Dennis Hopper: The Lost Album is at the Royal Academy until 1st October 2014.
+For further information or to book visit the gallery’s website here.